zstenger93/scop/README.md

 ## UV Coordinates

-Usually provided in the .obj file as well
+Usually provided in the .obj file as well, adn these are the coordinates for the actual texture for the object

 ## UV Normalizing